hiperesp/DragonFable-Private-Server/DEV.md

 Tools:
 - `download.php`: Will download all known production data from the server and store in `xml` files, in format: `downloaded/{$type}/{$id}.xml`.
 - `convert.php`: Convert the `xml` files to `json` files, in order to be used by the server.
+- `download-swf.php`: Download all `swf` files from the server based on the converted `json` files.
+It will store in the `cdn` folder.

 ### extract-swf-strings